diamondburned/kvpack/README.md

 Because of this, kvpack will not read any struct tags.
 The API surface will always be kept to a bare minimum.

+## Supported Types

+The following kinds of types are supported:

+- Slices
+- Strings
+- Booleans
+- All numbers (uint?, int?, float?, complex?, etc.)
+- Structs

+The following kinds of types are **not** supported:

+- Maps, because they're too complicated
+- Arrays (TODO)